 The reservoir is just north of El Dorado Freeway at the Prairie City Road interchange.

-Lake Solano in the past was stocked with hatchery trout, but that appears to have ended some years back.
+Lake Solano in the past was stocked with hatchery trout, but that practice has given way to managing this waterway for native trout.

 Fishing in Neighboring Counties